pegasystems/angular-sdk/README.md

 The **APIHeadersAllowed** record on your Infinity server (found in Security | Cross Origin Resource Sharing) may need to be updated to allow the Angular SDK calls to Pega REST APIs and DX APIs to interact with Infinity.

-For the **APIHeadersAllowed** CORS record, please confirm or update the record as follows:
+For the **APIHeadersAllowed** CORS record, confirm or update the record as follows:

 * **Allowed methods**
   * **All 5 methods** should be checked: